lwf/bosun-monitor.github.io/examples.md

 ## Forecasting Alerts

 ### Forecast Disk space
 This alert mixes thresholds and forecasting to trigger alerts based on disk space.
 This can be very useful because it can warn about a situation that will result in the loss of diskspace before it is too late to go and fix the issue.
 This is combined with a threshold based alert because a good general rule is to try to eliminate duplicate notifications / alerts on the same object.
+So these are applied and tuned by the operator and are not auto-magic.

 Once we have string support for lookup tables, the duration that the forecast acts on can be tuned per host when relevant (some disks will have longer or shorter periodicity).